Buena Vista, Georgia

 Buena Vista (/ˌbjuːnə ˈvɪstə/ BEW-nə-_-VIS-tə) is a city in Marion County, Georgia, United States.
-It is part of the Columbus, Georgia-Alabama Metropolitan Statistical Area.
+It is part of the Columbus, Georgia metropolitan area.
 The population was 1,585 at the 2020 census, down from 2,173 in 2010.
 Formerly known as "Pea Ridge", the city changed its name to Buena Vista in honor of Zachary Taylor's victory in the Mexican–American War.
 The city is the county seat of Marion County.
 It is the birthplace of baseball legend Josh Gibson and Medal of Honor recipient Luther H. Story.

 History

-Buena Vista was founded in 1830.
+Buena Vista was first settled in 1818 by settlers from Georgia.
+A postal office was established in 1837, and it was incorporated as a town.
 In 1850, the seat of Marion County was transferred to Buena Vista from Tazewell.
-Buena Vista was incorporated as a town in 1850 and as a city in 1920.
+Buena Vista was incorporated as a city in 1891, and again in 1920.
+In 1906, a major fire destroyed much of Buena Vista, however it was rebuilt with brick soon after.
+Following the fire, the town received an influx of European immigrants.

 Geography

 Buena Vista is in central Marion County in western Georgia.
 Georgia State Routes 26 and 41 cross in the center of town.
 SR 26 leads west 16 mi to Cusseta and southeast 14 mi to Ellaville, while SR 41 leads north 19 mi to Geneva and south 19 mi to Preston.
 State Route 137 leads northeast 6 mi to Tazewell and west-northwest 7 mi to Union.

 According to the United States Census Bureau, Buena Vista has a total area of 3.3 sqmi, of which 0.06 sqmi, or 1.68%, are water.
 The city is part of the Flint River watershed.
 Sitting atop a ridge, it is drained by three separate stream systems.
 To the northeast is Oochee Creek, an east-flowing tributary of Buck Creek, which runs to the Flint River at Montezuma.
 The southeast part of the city drains to Muckalee Creek, which joins the Flint River at Albany.
 The west side of Buena Vista drains to Peacock Ditch, a tributary of Kinchafoonee Creek, which joins Muckalee Creek at Albany.